mcstrugs/jutils/README.md

 usage: ``./togif.sh <path/to/file>``

 converts a video file to gif.
-Currently broken for files with spaces.

 ## spacer.sh